Getting Hosed: City Offers 91-Year-Old Retired CPS Teacher A "Payment Plan" For A $57,000 Water Bill

 And he’s not the only City Council member who has taken issue with Chicago’s regressive billing policies.

-Aldermen Carlos Ramirez-Rosa and Daniel La Spata co-sponsored the recently introduced “Water For All Ordinance.”READ MORE: Over 17,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic
+Aldermen Carlos Ramirez-Rosa and Daniel La Spata co-sponsored the recently introduced “Water For All Ordinance.”READ MORE: COVID-19 In Illinois: Lowest Infection Rate In 2 Months, Fewest Coronavirus Hospitalizations In 7 Weeks

 “Oftentimes our offices are left scratching our heads,” said Ald.
 Ramirez-Rosa.